gramps-project/gramps/data/man/en.rst

         *optionname*, as well as what are the acceptable types and values for this option.

     Use the above options to find out everything about a given report.

-    When more than one output action is given, each has to be preceded by **-a** flag.
+    When more than one output action is given, each has to be preceded by a **-a** flag.
     The actions are performed one by one, in the specified order.

 **-d**, **--debug**\ =\ *LOGGER_NAME*
-    Enables debug logs for development and testing.
+    Enable debug logs for development and testing.
     Look at the source code for details.

 **--version**
-    Prints the version number of gramps and then exits.
+    Print the version number of gramps and then exits.

 #########
 OPERATION
 #########

-If the first argument on the command line does not start with dash (i.e. no flag), gramps will attempt to open the file with the name given by the first argument and start interactive session, ignoring the rest of the command line arguments.
+If the first argument on the command line does not start with dash (i.e., no flag), gramps will attempt to open the file with the name given by the first argument and start an interactive session, ignoring the rest of the command line arguments.

 If the **-O** flag is given, then gramps will try opening the supplied database and then work with that data, as instructed by the further command line parameters.

-With or without the **-O** flag, there could be multiple imports, exports, and actions specified further on the command line by using **-i**, **-e**, and **-a** flags.
+With or without the **-O** flag, further imports, exports, and actions may be specified on the command line by using **-i**, **-e**, and **-a** flags.

 The order of **-i**, **-e**, or **-a** options does not matter.
-The actual order always is:
-all imports (if any) → all actions (if any) → all exports (if any).
+The actual order they are processed always is: all imports (if any) → all actions (if any) → all exports (if any).
 But opening must always be first!

-If no **-O** or **-i** option is given, gramps will launch its main window and start the usual interactive session with the empty database, since there is no data to process, anyway.
+If no **-O** or **-i** option is given, gramps will launch its main window and start the usual interactive session with an empty database, since there is no data to process anyway.

-If no **-e** or **-a** options are given, gramps will launch its main window and start the usual interactive session with the database resulted from all imports.
+If no **-e** or **-a** options are given, gramps will launch its main window and start the usual interactive session with the database resulting from all imports.
-This database resides in the *import_db.grdb* under *~/.gramps/import* directory.
+This database resides in the *import_db.grdb* under the *~/.gramps/import* directory.

-The error encountered during import, export, or action, will be either dumped to *stdout* (if these are exceptions handled by gramps) or to *stderr* (if these are not handled).
+Any errors encountered during import, export, or action will be dumped either to *stdout* (if these are exceptions handled by gramps) or to *stderr* (if these are not handled).
-Use usual shell redirections of *stdout* and *stderr* to save messages and errors in files.
+Use usual shell redirections of *stdout* and *stderr* to save messages and errors to files.

 ########
 EXAMPLES